SquakR/symbolic-regression/README.md

 # Symbolic Regression
-Web application for solving the problem of symbolic regression.
+Library and command line application for solving the problem of symbolic regression.